chema-mengibar/test-tags/README.md

 ### User interaction

-It groups all the elements with which the user can interact.
+Elements with which the user can interact.

 - click, hover
 - scroll